pegasd/puppet-cron/README.md

   weekday  => '0-4',
 }
 ```

-NB: My custom types are a lot stricter than default cron types.
-Careful - this may break existing cron jobs you are
+> Custom `Cron::*` time types are a lot stricter than builtin `cron` ones.
+Careful - this may break existing cron jobs
-converting.
+  you are converting.

 ### cron::whitelist example

 ```puppet
 cron::whitelist { 'pkg_backup': }
 ```